-Robots.txt - text file that is used to control the search engine spiders what not to index.
+Robots.txt - a text file that is used to control the search engine spiders and what not to index.

-Search Engine Spider/Crawler - program or automated script that visits web sites and crawl the pages to index information for the search engines.
+Search Engine Spider/Crawler - program or automated script that visits websites and crawls the pages to index information for the search engines.

 Text Link - a word used as a hyperlink.
 Also known as anchor link.
 Usually linking to a page with more specific information about that word/topic.